Pseudo-Differential Neural Operator: Generalized Fourier Neural Operator for Learning Solution Operators of Partial

 \section{Activation functions for symbol network}

 In this section, we discuss the activation function for the symbol network.
-We proved the Proposition \ref{prop} when GELU activation function is used for the symbol network.
-Not only GELU, but also other activation functions can be used for the symbol network.
-To explain this, we first define the Schwartz space \cite{MR0493419} as follows: \begin{definition} The Schwartz space $\mathcal{S}(\mathbb{R}^n)$ is the topological vector space of functions $f:\mathbb{R}^n\rightarrow\mathbb{C}$ such that $f\in C^\infty(\mathbb{R}^n)$ and
+We proved the Proposition \ref{prop} when the GELU activation function was utilized for the symbol network.
+In addition to GELU, other activation functions can be used for the symbol network.
+To explain this, we first define the Schwartz space \citep{MR0493419} as follows: \begin{definition} The Schwartz space $\mathcal{S}(\mathbb{R}^n)$ is the topological vector space of functions $f:\mathbb{R}^n\rightarrow\mathbb{C}$ such that $f\in C^\infty(\mathbb{R}^n)$ and